 Please check the difference between

-$int(N(x),x); \mathbf{RET}$
+int(N(x),x); RET

 and

 $int(N,x); \mathbf{RET}$

 One of these has an answer that's fun to me (because I didn't have to compute it and can appreciate the work involved!) and the other seems silly: the function N hasn't been told what to evaluate, so it can't be antidifferentiated.

 The difference between "expressions" like V and "functions" like N can be subtle.
 Expressions seem more static, while functions have a more dynamic aspect - substituting is built into their structure.

 Maple also knows about such calculus topics as limits, sums, and series.
 If you need to work with any of these, look at help(limit) and help(sum) and help(series).
 I almost always look at the examples first.
 Don't be afraid to experiment, and look at the help pages if the command you are investigating doesn't do exactly what you want.
 It's time to graph.

 Part IV: playing with graphs on Maple

-We no longer indicate the return RET at the end of each command line in Maple

 The graphing capabilities of Maple explored here will probably seem rather familiar to you after your experience with graphing calculators and possibly other programs or devices.
-I won't discuss polar plots or parametric plots - but even those are generally available on handheld calculators now.
+I won't discuss polar plots or parametric plots - but even those are generally available on hand-held calculators now.
 Maple draws lovely pictures with three-dimensional plots.
 This capacity will be used extensively later in this course.

 Let's begin with the simple command

-$plot(x^3-6x+1)$ RET
+$$plot(x^3-6x+1) \text{ Ref.}$$

 After the program responds, move back and alter your command to read

-$plot(x^3-6x+1,x)$ RET
+$$lot(x^3-6x+1,x)$$

+ret

 Now a graph should appear.